swan-cern/help/docs/ats/custom_envs.md

 Once configured, Git credentials will be reused automatically in future sessions.

+!!! note
+    As explained [here](intro.md#network-access), user sessions cannot connect to the Internet.
+In practice, this means that only Git repositories located inside CERN's network (e.g. on `gitlab.cern.ch`) can be used to create CSEs, and not repositories e.g. on `github.com`.

 ## NXCALS integration

 The ATS SWAN prototype supports NXCALS users submitting computations to the NXCALS Hadoop cluster from within a CSE.
 To enable this: